-Sciatica Nerve Pain Relief in NYC
+Sciatica Nerve Pain in Downtown Brooklyn & Lower Manhattan

 FAQ: Sciatica Nerve Pain

 Sciatica is pain that comes from the sciatic nerve, which is a large nerve which branches out from the lower back and travels through your hips, buttocks, and down each leg.
 Because the sciatic nerve covers such a long distance in the body, there are many different aches and pains that can be related to it and they’re all called sciatica.
 There can also be several different causes of sciatic pain which opens the door for a variety of treatment options.
 This means you are likely to have a successful outcome when you visit one of our Downtown Pain Offices for sciatica treatment.

 Sciatica, sometimes called radiculopathy, can present as a stabbing pain in the hip for one person and something totally different, like a tingling in one leg for another person.
 The symptoms not only vary from person to person, but the same individual can experience different pain symptoms, too.

 Some common feelings that our patients with sciatica have reported include:

 - Shooting pain from your back down your leg